cognifog-eu/iot-edge-gw/README.md

 ## A. Prerequisites
 The IoT Edge Gateway has been validated in the following platform:
 - **HW**: Raspberry Pi 4B (4GB RAM and 32GB SD card)
 - **OS**: Debian GNU/Linux 11 (bullseye) and Debian GNU/Linux 12 (bookworm).
 These Linux-based OS distributions can be found in the Raspberry Pi Imager (https://www.raspberrypi.com/software/) under the name `Raspberry Pi OS Lite (64-bit)`.
+Alternatively, if using the embedded version of ARCA Trusted OS, we refer the reader to
 - **SW**: Lightweight Kubernetes K3S (https://k3s.io/)

 (This manual has been created purposely for a Raspberry Pi with `cognifog` as hostname).